 Federal shutdown, border security, aid for Israel and Ukraine on agenda as Congress returns

-WASHINGTON — When Congress returns to work this week, lawmakers will face two quick deadlines to approve funding to keep the government open — along with a battle over border security, as it weighs additional aid for Israel, Ukraine and other national security issues.
+WASHINGTON — When Congress returns to work next week, lawmakers will face two quick deadlines to approve funding to keep the government open — along with a battle over border security, as it weighs additional aid for Israel and Ukraine and other national security issues.

 High on the agenda will be a compromise on tightening border security to stem the unprecedented influx of migrants, which House Republicans emphasized last week with a trip to Eagle Pass, Texas, amid a bipartisan Senate negotiation on fixing immigration policy.